 Paige Castro-Reyes, B.A., B.S.,has been with CCPH since graduating from the University of Washington in 2013.
 She completed a B.S. in Biology and a B.A. in International Studies: Comparative Religion.
 During her undergraduate career, Paige was a research assistant in the Parichy Lab in the Biology Department studying the role of thyroid hormone in development.
 In winter and spring of 2013, Paige was a Carlson Civic Fellow at the American Heart Association, where she worked on health equity programs in communities throughout Seattle.
-She was also a Howard Hughes Medical Institute Biology Fellow and an active Initiative for Maximizing Student Development Scholar.
-As a woman of Chamorro descent, Paige brings a unique perspective to the Ethics Research and Community Partner programming at CCPH, where she works as the Director of Programs.
+She was also a Howard Hughes Medical Institute Biology Fellow and an active Initiative for Maximizing Student Diversity Scholar.
+As a woman of CHamoru descent, Paige brings a unique perspective to the Ethics Research and Community Partner programming at CCPH, where she works as the Director of Programs.

 A bilingual and multicultural entrepreneur, Julia has spent the past five years developing her skills and experience in diverse areas.
 Julia’s passion lies in both helping others to celebrate diversity through equity and ensuring consistent and helpful communication in all areas of life.
 Through her innumerable interactions with the variety of people that she encountered in her time working at various non-profits, Julia learned the importance of pausing to consider how to celebrate the diversity of others.
 Julia’s work with an array of businesses has led her to understand the importance of a clear and defined message, ultimately leading to a better experience for the audience.
 Julia desires to find the right training and tools for the real needs within your organization.